Not Real News: A look at what didn’t happen last week | Times Leader

 A roundup of some of the most popular but completely untrue stories and visuals of the week.
 None of these are legit, even though they were shared widely on social media.
 The Associated Press checked them out.
 Here are the facts:

-CLAIM: President Joe Biden was impeached for high crimes and misdemeanors in June 2023.
+CLAIM: A Pfizer warehouse in North Carolina damaged by a tornado was stocked with the company’s COVID-19 vaccine.

-THE FACTS: Biden has not been impeached.
-The House voted last month to send articles of impeachment introduced by Republican Rep. Lauren Boebert to its Judiciary Committee and its Homeland Security Committee for review.
-Articles of impeachment, issued solely in the House, detail the charges against an elected official, but impeachment only occurs if the articles are approved by the chambers’ members.
-Some on social media are misrepresenting the House’s June vote to send the articles of impeachment to the committees, falsely suggesting it means Biden has already been impeached.
-One Instagram post features a Forbes video of Boebert introducing the articles to the House on June 20.
-A chyron on the video reads: “Rep. Lauren Boebert (R-CO) introduces articles of impeachment against President Biden on House.”
-Despite the inclusion of real House footage with an accurate chyron, the post, which had received more than 94,700 likes by Friday, claims: “Biden is Impeached!!!
-Finally!
-For High Crimes and Misdemeanors.”
-But the introduction of the articles of impeachment, which accuse Biden of “high crimes and misdemeanors” related to his handling of the U.S. border with Mexico, are only the first step in the impeachment process.
-The constitutional equivalent of an indictment, they detail charges against an elected official.
-Impeachment occurs if the House approves the articles.
-If approved, the Senate then votes whether to acquit or convict the official.
-House Speaker Kevin McCarthy, also a Republican, negotiated a deal with Boebert to send her articles of impeachment for review by the two House committees after she used a House rule called a privileged resolution in an attempt to force a snap vote, the AP has reported.
-A related resolution introduced by Republican Rep. Chip Roy on June 21 referred Boebert’s articles of impeachment for possible consideration by the aforementioned congressional committees, like any other bill.
-The House voted 219-208 along party lines the next day on this resolution.
-Neither committee is under any obligation to take further action on Boebert’s articles of impeachment.
+THE FACTS: Pfizer does not manufacture or store its COVID-19 vaccine or treatment for the disease at the facility, a company representative told the AP.
+The tornado on Wednesday ripped the roof of the drugmaker’s factory near Rocky Mount, North Carolina — potentially disrupting drug supplies at U.S. hospitals.
+But the news quickly gave rise to false claims online that the twister had struck a site specifically storing doses of the company’s COVID-19 vaccine — which has been the center of persistent misinformation since its release in December 2020.
+“BREAKING: A Pfizer Warehouse that was stocked with COVID-19 vaccines was just destroyed by a tornado in Rocky Mountain, North Carolina,” reads one popular tweet.
+The plant in question is not used to manufacture or store any doses of the company’s COVID-19 vaccine, Comirnaty, said Pfizer spokesperson Pam Eisele.
+Nor is the site used to make or store Paxlovid, the company’s pill used to treat those who get sick with the disease.
+Instead, the plant produces injectables like drugs used in IV infusions or that are delivered under the skin or into patient muscles.
+Some examples include anesthesia drugs and anti-infectives, typically used to treat things such as fungal infections.
+Pfizer has said all employees were safely evacuated and accounted for, and that it is still assessing damage.

-— Associated Press writer Melissa Goldin in New York contribute this report.
+— Associated Press writer Angelo Fichera in New Jersey contributed this report.

 — Associated Press writer Philip Marcelo in New York contributed this report.